colab-coop/colab-coop/src/blog/markdown/how-to-start-flowing-with-flow-based-programming.md

 > .. a programming paradigm that defines applications as networks of "black box" processes, which exchange data across predefined connections by message passing, where the connections are specified externally to the processes.
 These black box processes can be reconnected endlessly to form different applications without having to be changed internally...
 FBP is a particular form of dataflow programming based on bounded buffers, information packets with defined lifetimes, named ports, and separate definition of connections.

-Again like many others, I eventually walked away confused.
+Again, like many others, I eventually walked away confused.
 I left, scratching my head, wondering what it's all about.
 But Flow-based programming (FBP) lingered in my thoughts long after the initial excitement wore off.

 Well, I've had time to think about it, and it is my hope that this article will shine some additional light on what FBP is, and what benefits I believe it offers.
 Along the way, I will demo part of a simple Javascript ToDo app built using a tiny flow-based programming framework I wrote called [rhei.js](https://github.com/brodavi/rhei.js).